top of page

 Waterworks Quarry Safety Improvements

-The CCT has been working closely with the Hobart City Council in removing loose rock at the Waterworks Quarry climbing area.
-The work undertaken by HCC has made the climbing area much safer, and the CCT has worked closely with the HCC to ensure existing fixed anchors and routes were safe and suitable, after incidental damage from the works.
+The CCT has been working closely with the Hobart City Council (HCC) in removing loose rock at the Waterworks Quarry climbing area.
+The work undertaken by HCC has improved the safety of the climbing area.
+The CCT worked closely with HCC to ensure the ground- and rock-works were appropriate for climber use, and to inspect and improved fixed anchors and routes after incidental damage from the rock removal process.

 Fixed Anchor Testing